rmannjbs/WP5ReactTSFromScratch/README.md

 > Now let's create a folder structure in our project to support the webpack build we're getting ready to make.
 I have used a very basic example here, but one of the  points of this is your folder structure can be whatever you want it to be.

 **Add the following folders and files:**

+> Note: React Component file names should start with a capital letter because react jsx components have to start with a capital letter.
+So in this example I start all their filenames with a capital letter to be consistent with the component being exported in the file.

 - build
   - config
     - paths.js
   - webpack
     - baseWebPackConfig.js
     - local.webpack.config.babel.js
   - htmlTemplates
     - local.index.html
 - dst
 - src
   - assets
     - scss
+      - themes
+        - _metroTheme.scss
+      - variables
+        - _vendorVariables.scss
       - app.scss
       - vendor.scss
+  - components
     - routes
       - home
+        - HomeRoute.tsx
-      - Home.tsx
+        - index.tsx
-  - components
+      - index.tsx
-    - HelloWorld.tsx
+    - App.tsx
 - index.tsx
 ## Filling out the configurations

 ### build\config\paths.js